 LB completed a Bachelor of Arts degree in 2007 from Western Oregon University studying Sculpture and Printmaking.
 Now in Vancouver, Washington, they have since focused on making sculpture with wood investigating forms found in nature.

 Chris Lanier, professor of digital art at Sierra Nevada University, wrote the exhibition essay, Pauses in the Continuum, for Callosum.
 Click HERE to read the essay.
 Working in digital animation, web production, and comics, Lanier enjoys producing hybrid forms.
 His animations have screened at Sundance, and he won the Grand Prize for Internet Animation at the Ottawa International Animation Festival.
 His art criticism essays have appeared in numerous online and print publications, including The Believer, Comics Journal, HiLobrow, Furtherfield, Rhizome, and the San Francisco Chronicle.

 Carlos Ramirez, a Western Nevada College Latino Leadership Academy student, provided a Spanish language translation of the show’s wall text.

 CCAI is an artist-centered not-for-profit organization committed to community engagement in contemporary visual arts through exhibitions, illustrated talks, arts education programs, artist residencies, and online activities.

-The Initiative is funded by the John Ben Snow Memorial Trust, John and Grace Nauman Foundation, Nevada Humanities and the National Endowment for the Humanities, Nevada Arts Council and the National Endowment for the Arts, Carson City Cultural Commission, Kaplan Family Charitable Fund, U.S. Bank Foundation, NV Energy Corporation, Southwest Gas Corporation Foundation, Steele & Associates LLC, and CCAI sponsors and members.
+The Initiative is funded by the John and Grace Nauman Foundation, Nevada Arts Council and the National Endowment for the Arts, Nevada Humanities and the National Endowment for the Humanities, Kaplan Family Charitable Fund, U.S. Bank Foundation, Southwest Gas Corporation Foundation, Steele & Associates LLC, and CCAI sponsors and members.